Adoptee Excellence Scholarship

 What can the scholarship be used for?

 The scholarship can only be used to help pay for tuition, room/board, books, and other expenses related to your college education.
-The Scholarship Committee considers financial need, so the more specific you are about what you will use the money for, the better it will help the Committee when deciding on your application.
+The Scholarship Committee considers financial need, so the more specific you are about what you will use the award for, the better it will help the Committee when deciding on your application.

 My school does not allow me to send official transcripts myself; can my school counselor submit it on my behalf?